fontforge/libspiro/README.md

 ```

 The definitions for ncq (above) are:

+SPIRO_INCLUDE_LAST_KNOT:
+Existing libspiro behaviour is to add a knot point to match each spiro point, but does not include the last knot.
+This option includes the last knot with the existing output results while the spiro is still open.
+Closed spiros should refer to the first knot point since the last and first knot are the same.

 SPIRO_RETRO_VER1:
 This newer version of libspiro has modified the way path calculations are made.